Doug Walton, PhD

 Doug is an organizational change consultant with over 30 years experience.
+He is a change strategist and innovator with extensive knowledge of organizational change practices and methods.

 - Is Modern Information Technology Enabling the Evolution of a More Direct Democracy?